Vanille-N/ray_tracer/libtrace/README.md

 The `hit` implementations for many objects were inspired by or debugged with the help of a wide variety of websites: `internal::hitable::{EmptyCylinder, EmptyCone, Triangle}` were implemented after comparing the implementations of intersection with a ray from at least a dozen sources, most of which had made widely different design choices and were hard to adapt.

-`internal::hitable::{InfinitePlane, Disc}` were done by myself without help, `internal::hitable::Parallelogram` was adapted from `internal::hitable::Triangle`, and all of the other are merely wrappers.
+`internal::hitable::{InfinitePlane, Disc}` are original implementations, `internal::hitable::Parallelogram` was adapted from `internal::hitable::Triangle`, and all of the other are merely wrappers.

 ## What's new ?

-- All composite objects (`composite::axes::Axes`, `composite::cradle::NewtonCradle`, `composite::die::Die`, `composite::erlenmeyer::Erlenmeyer`, `composite::molecules::Molecules`) are my own
+- All composite objects (`composite::axes::Axes`, `composite::cradle::NewtonCradle`, `composite::die::Die`, `composite::erlenmeyer::Erlenmeyer`, `composite::molecules::Molecules`)
-- The intersection/removal mechanism implemented in `internal::hitable::Interaction` was fully implemented without external inspiration
+- The intersection/removal mechanism implemented in `internal::hitable::Interaction` is completely original
-- Although the first versions of the `internal::hitable::Texture::Dielectric` branch of `internal::hitable::scatter` were copied, later versions were fully remade from scratch with a completely different approach, which (unlike the original one) correctly deals with dielectric/dielectric interfaces
+- Although the first versions of the `internal::hitable::Texture::Dielectric` branch of `internal::hitable::scatter` were copied, later versions were fully remade from scratch with a completely different, which (unlike the original one) correctly deals with dielectric/dielectric interfaces (see `internal::world::{scatter, World::caracteristics}`)
 - `internal::hitable::HitRecord` was also fully revised
-- The `internal::sky::Sky` texture was of my own initiative
+- The `internal::sky::Sky` texture
 - Brand new `internal::camera::Camera` abstraction: instead of `(look_from, look_at, upwards, field_of_view_angle, aspect_ratio)`, it is much easier to fine-tune a view with `(look_at, angle_around_target, angle_above_target, distance_to_target, tilt, field_of_view_angle, aspect_ratio)`
 - The original version did not support multithreading
 - All scenes visible in `../img/` are of my own creation